VasuGarg07/react-lab-v2/README.md

 - 📝 **Markdown Live** — A two-pane Markdown editor with live preview, syntax highlighting, dark mode, and clipboard integration.
 GFM via `marked`, styled previews via Tailwind typography.

 - 🔢 **Sudoku** — Generated puzzles with conflict highlighting, peer-cell guides, keyboard navigation, and an animated backtracking solver.
-A custom hook drives the game state and a generator drives the solver animation.

 - ❓ **Quizzo** — A quiz engine with a setup → play → result flow.
 Configure topic and length, answer timed questions, get a scored breakdown at the end.